saira-gulamali/tutorial-MERN-Jobster-API-frontend/README.md

-# 06 - Jobs API App Frontend
+# 06.5 - Jobster API Backend

-Taken from John Smilga - Node Course - Section 9 - Jobs API
+Taken from John Smilga - Node Course - Section 10 - Jobster API

 ## Description

-React frontend for Jobs API providing data for Jobs, with authenticated/protected routes
+Full stack App (API and React frontend) providing data for Jobs, with authenticated/protected routes.

+This repo contains the frontend only.
+For the backend repo, refer to https://github.com/saira-gulamali/tutorial-MERN-Jobster-API-backend

 ## Tech stack